What is Mutual Fund Expense Ratio?

-Mutual Fund Expense Ratio is the cost that the fund charges relative to the average value of assets during a relevant period and is measured in percentage.
-The charges include management expense, advisory fees, travel cost, consultancy charges, however, brokerage cost for trading in excluded.
+Mutual Fund Expense Ratio is the cost the fund charges relative to the average value of assets during a relevant period and is measured in percentage.
+The charges include management expenses, advisory fees, travel costs, and consultancy charges; however, brokerage costs for trading are excluded.

 Explanation

-There are two components that make these costs, first is the initial expense attributed to establishing a Scheme under a fund, and secondly, it is the ongoing recurring expenses.
+Two components make these costs: first, the initial expense attributed to establishing a Scheme under a fund, and second, the ongoing recurring expenses.
 Ongoing recurring expenses are represented by the Expense ratio, also known as Management Expense Ratio.
-This ratio includes the cost of employing technically skilled investment analysts, administrative costs, advertisement related costs for promotion and maintenance of Scheme funds.
+This ratio includes the cost of employing technically skilled investment analysts, administrative costs, and advertisement-related costs for the promotion and maintenance of Scheme funds.

 How to Calculate?

 The Mutual Fund expense ratio is calculated by dividing the total expense by the average value of the portfolio.
-Sometimes as per the companies demand, it can be calculated or expressed in terms of per unit and therefore, in that case, the Net Asset Value for the beginning of the year and Net Asset Value at the end of the year is first calculated and then the average of the Net Asset Value for the beginning of the year and Net Asset Value at the end of the year is divided with the expenses per unit.
+Sometimes as per the company demand, it can be calculated or expressed per unit, and therefore, in that case, the Net Asset Value at the beginning of the year and Net Asset Value at the end of the year is first calculated.
+Then the average Net Asset Value at the beginning of the year and Net Asset Value at the end of the year is divided by the expenses per unit.

 Examples